 How is it the middle of October already?
 We have a to-do list that needs to be finished before winter arrives.
+We last left off on this kiln building project when we set up the kiln’s computer.
 We decided to work on the two most important things first.
 Finishing up the firewood (we have a long way to go) and working on the kiln building.
 We are busy splitting kindling in our spare time and evenings ( short as they are) but spent some time furthering the progress on the kiln building too.

 With the electrical finished for the equipment, there are just a few things left to do.
 First up we added styrofoam to the floor to help fill the cavities between floor joists.
 We plan to have the whole interior spray foamed including the floor and the styrofoam will keep the spray foam from being sprayed directly on the ground.